Wyndham Championship Tournament Committee

 Volunteers are asked to work the bus loading/unloading area at the tournament’s main entrance, greeting spectators as they arrive and helping spectators load onto the correct bus for their corresponding lots upon departure.

 The Volunteer Clothing committee is focused on supplying all Wyndham Championship Volunteers with their uniform package–this includes shirts, hats, credentials & tickets, string bags and any other items that are provided by our sponsor.
-The majority of this area’s work is done before the tournament.
-Major duties include clothing package assembly, clothing distribution (takes place during training sessions for the various Volunteer groups, as well as several makeup dates) and coordination of clothing packages to be mailed out.
-Also, there is a need for Volunteers during the week of the tournament from Monday through Friday.
+Major duties include clothing package assembly and clothing distribution.
+Also, there is a need for Volunteers during the week of the tournament from Monday through Sunday.
 For this committee, it is essential that you are Volunteer-friendly and accommodating.

 This position involves sorting, packaging, and delivering the snacks, drinks, and lunches to volunteers throughout the course.
 The ability to be outdoors, drive or ride along in a golf cart, and light walking are a must.
 To maintain consistency during the tournament we are requesting a three-day minimum, but it is not required.

-The job of a walking scorer is to walk with a group and keep their score and specific statistics.
-You will be assigned to a group in the Wednesday Pro-Am and the tournament.
-It is important that walking scorers have an understanding of the game of golf.
-You will be issued equipment which includes a data radio and battery in a fanny pack, and use a Palm hand held device to enter the scores and statistical information for each hole.
-You will also have a voice radio that enables you to be in constant communication with the ShotLink staff.
-At the completion of 18 holes, the walking scorer will accompany his/her group to the scoring tent, and if asked, read back the scores to the players in groups of three.
-The walking scorers should then proceed to the volunteer area to return their equipment.
+The role of the walking scorer is to walk with a group and keep their score along with specific statistics for both the Wednesday Pro-Am and the four days of the tournament proper.
+Walking scorers must have a solid understanding of the game of golf to be considered.
+Scorers are issued equipment prior to their round which includes a hand-held device to enter the scores and statistical information for each hole and a voice radio that enables constant communication with the PGA TOUR/ShotLink staff.
+At the completion of 18 holes, the walking scorer will accompany his/her group to the scoring tent, and if asked, read back the scores to the players.
+The walking scorer then proceeds back to the volunteer area to return their equipment.

-There is a mandatory instructional session the weekend before Tournament.
+There is a mandatory training session the weekend prior to the tournament.
 On-site support will be provided by PGA TOUR staff.